roberiacono/links-new-tab/readme.md

 ### Easy Setup and Preloaded Links
 The first time the extension loads, a preselected list of useful links is provided to get started quickly.
 Customize this initial setup to make it your own.

+## Import/Export
+You can simply mport/export your links.

 ## Why You’ll Love It

 ### Productivity Enthusiasts